-- Observing the integrity of each well and noting drainage and site conditions near the well that may have an effect on monitoring results or groundwater quality. - Measuring the methane headspace concentrations in each well using an RKI Eagle Hydrocarbon Surveyor II (RKI Eagle) calibrated to methane.

-- Measuring liquid levels in each monitoring well with an interface probe and recording total depths confirming absence of non-aqueous phase liquids (NAPL) and evaluating the water level relative to the screen to confirm the screen was not blinded. - Recording of field data on standardized forms as documented in Tetra Tech standard operating practices. - Purging each monitoring well requiring sampling using dedicated polyethylene bailers or Waterra tubing with inertial pump foot valves of at least three well volumes of water, or until the well was practically dry.
+- Observing the integrity of each well and noting drainage and site conditions near the well that may have an effect on monitoring results or groundwater quality. - Measuring liquid levels in each monitoring well with an interface probe and recording total depths confirming absence of non-aqueous phase liquids (NAPL). - Recording of field data on standardized forms as documented in Tetra Tech standard operating practices. - Purging each monitoring well requiring sampling using dedicated polyethylene bailers or Waterra tubing with inertial pump foot valves of at least three well volumes of water, or until the well was practically dry.